Dark triad: Unification of traits

-Researchers who criticize the dark triad model note that many of the theoretical characteristics that is stated to separate Psychopathy, Machiavellianism and Narcissism from each other do not appear in empirical research.
-Machiavellianism in particular is stated to be distinguished from psychopathy in better impulse control and in the ability to form strategic long term plans, but Machiavellianism has also been correlated with reckless behavior in certain situations.
-Much of the traits within measures of psychopathy already include Machiavellianism and narcissism.
+Researchers who criticize the dark triad model note that many of the theoretical characteristics that are believed to separate psychopathy, narcissism, and Machiavellianism from each other do not appear in empirical research.
+Machiavellianism in particular is stated to be distinguished from psychopathy by better impulse control and the ability to form strategic long term plans, but Machiavellianism has also been correlated with reckless behavior in certain situations.
+Many of the traits within measures of psychopathy already include Machiavellianism and narcissism.
 For example, Machiavellianism is featured in most of the Factor 1 traits in the PCL-R, in the "Interpersonal Manipulation" factor within the Hare's Self-Report Psychopathy Scale-III, and in the "Manipulation" scale in the Elemental Psychopathy Assessment.
-Narcissism is featured within the Psychopathy Checklist as "Grandiose sense of self worth".
+Narcissism is featured within the Psychopathy Checklist as "grandiose sense of self-worth".
 Overall, Factor 1 of the Psychopathy Checklist is correlated heavily with narcissism, and it been dubbed "aggressive narcissism".
-Machiavellianism and psychopathy also share the nearly exact same correlations between the Big Five personality traits, which led one research team to conclude that the results of the study supported McHoskey's claim that Machiavellianism is a global measure of Psychopathy in non-institutionalized populations.
-Even a recent study from 2016 notes that Machiavellianism seems to be indistinguishable from psychopathy and that scales of Machiavellianism seem to measure the psychopathy construct.
+Machiavellianism and psychopathy also share nearly the exact same correlations between the Big Five personality traits, which led one research team to conclude that the results of the study supported McHoskey's claim that Machiavellianism "is a global measure of Psychopathy in non-institutionalized populations."
+Even a study from 2016 notes that Machiavellianism seems to be indistinguishable from psychopathy and that scales of Machiavellianism seem to measure the psychopathy construct.
 Because of these issues, researchers have proposed that the dark triad traits be merged into one singular construct.
 Some authors have stated that Machiavellianism and psychopathy represent the issue of a jangle fallacy, as both constructs are named differently yet describe the same concept.
 Narcissism has also been viewed as interchangeable with Machiavellianism.

+Psychometrics

+Dirty Dozen

+The Dark Triad Dirty Dozen (or DTDD) is a 12-question personality inventory test to assess the possible presence of the three subclinical dark triad traits.
+The DTDD was developed to identify the dark triad traits among subclinical adult populations.
+It is a screening test.
+Analyses of the DTDD measure suggest that its subscales are built on a possibly unstable common foundation associated with lower levels of emotional stability and conscientiousness.
+However, each Dark Triad trait demonstrates its own distinct pattern of relationships with the Big Five.
+Researchers have questioned DTDD's validity, especially in comparison to the SD3.
+It has been found that the convergent validity of the SD3 is superior to the DTDD in relation to existing measures of dark triad subscales in multiple studies.
+Researchers report that the SD3 performs better than the DTDD in terms of incremental validity (i.e. the extent of a new instrument to predict additional information that was not previously predicted by other instruments).